• Skip to main content

 • Instead of hiring a new salesperson, you can get five times more sales leads by doing targeted advertising on these Google/Facebook platforms.
 Do not be fearful of trying these out, you can set monthly budgets, and these online platforms will never charge you beyond that.
 Start small and then increase budgets once you become more comfortable using them.

-• Higher sales will drastically increase profits quickly for your small business with this one simple change.
+• Higher sales will quickly increase profits for your small business with this simple change.

 8. Boost operational efficiency: